meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-adapter-validate.md

 Validate conformance to predefined standards
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl adapter validate [mesh name] --adapter [name of the adapter] --tokenPath [path to token for authentication] --spec [specification to be used for conformance test] --namespace [namespace to be used]
+meshplayctl adapter validate [mesh name] --adapter [name of the adapter] --tokenPath [path to token for authentication] --spec [specification to be used for conformance test] --namespace [namespace to be used]

 </div>
 </pre>